Skip to Main Content

 Research design is the framework of research methods and techniques chosen by a researcher.
 Good research design enables you to obtain appropriate evidence to address the research problem effectively.
 However, some students begin their data collection too early, without thinking carefully about the best research strategies and approaches.
 Poor research design can affect the validity of your results and conclusions.

-We run interactive workshops to help you develop skills related to doing research, such as data analysis, writing literature reviews and preparing for dissertations.
-Find out more on the Skills for Learning Workshops page.
+We have interactive workshops available to help you develop skills related to doing research, such as data analysis, writing literature reviews and preparing for dissertations.
+Find the recordings on the Skills for Learning Workshops page.

 We have online academic skills modules within MyBeckett for all levels of university study.
 These modules will help your academic development and support your success at LBU.
 You can work through the modules at your own pace, revisiting them as required.
 Find out more from our FAQ What academic skills modules are available?